sandeepshakya2019/chat-app/README.md

 ## To Run the backend :

 1) Download the backend folder
-2) Create a .env file usign .sampleenv file which contain (before this register on cloudinary )
+2) Create a .env file using a .sampleenv file which contains (before this register on Cloudinary )

 MONGO_URI = mongodb://localhost:27017
 JWT_SECRET= secret token